Bundles of metric structures as left ultrafunctors: Application: another proof of Lurie's result

-\section{Application: Another proof of Lurie's result}
+\section{Application: another proof of Lurie's result}

-Now we use this already developed theory to find another proof of Lurie's result of equivalence between Sheaves of sets (where the site is $\ca{O} (X)$ where $X$ is compact Hausdorff) and left ultrafunctors from $X$ to $\sf{Set}$:
+Now we use this already developed theory to find another proof of Lurie's result of equivalence between \emph{sheaves of sets} (where the site is $\mathcal{O} (X)$ where $X$ is compact Hausdorff) and \emph{left ultrafunctors} from $X$ to $\mathsf{{Set}}$:

-\begin{theorem} Let $X$ be a compact Hausdorff space then there is an equivalence of categories between $\mathrm{Sh}(X)$ and the category $\mathrm{Leftultrafunctor}(X, \cat{Set})$ \end{theorem}
+\begin{theorem} Let $X$ be a compact Hausdorff space, then there is an equivalence of categories between $\mathrm{Sh}(X)$ and the category $\mathrm{Lult}(X, \mathsf{Set})$. \end{theorem}

-Before proving this result notice that the category $\sf{Set}$ is equivalent to the category of discrete metric spaces.
-Now let us axiomatise discrete metric spaces using the previous theory: The language of discrete metric space is mono-sorted with an upper bound to distance the constant $1$, with no function symbols, and no relation symbols (unless you want to count the distance as a relation symbol).
-If we call $S$ the single sort we get that the set $\bb{T}$ of axioms for discreet metric spaces contains only one sentence $\la{Sup}_{x \in S} \la{Sup}_{y \in S} \la{min} (d(x,y),|1 - d(x,y)|)$ which translates to the fact that the metric is discrete.
+Before proving this result, notice that the category $\mathsf{{Set}}$ is equivalent to the category of discrete metric spaces.
+Let us axiomatise discrete metric spaces using continuous model theory: The language of discrete metric spaces is mono-sorted with an upper bound to distance the constant $1$, with no function symbols, and no relation symbols (unless you want to count the distance as a relation symbol).
+If we call $S$ the single sort, we get that the set $\mathbb{T}$ of axioms for discrete metric spaces contains only one sentence $\mathrm{Sup}_{x \in S} \mathrm{Sup}_{y \in S} \mathrm{min} (d(x,y),|1 - d(x,y)|)$ which translates to the fact that the metric is discrete.
 We note also that the equivalence between discrete metric spaces axiomatised this way and $\mathsf{{Set}}$ is an equivalence of ultracategories (preserves the ultraproduct).

-Now we want to show that the bundle $E_s$ is an étale space over $X$, remember that this is equivalent to saying that the diagonal map:
+Now we want to show that the bundle $E_{S}$ is an \'{e}tale space over $X$, remember that this is equivalent to saying that the diagonal map: